jhupiterz/Biosignatures/README.md

 # Credits

 Please cite this work as follows:
-Hartz, J. (2021).
-Quantitative framework for astrobiology strategies and in situ biogenic assessments (In prep)
+Hartz, J., & George, S. C. (2022).
+Quantitative framework for astrobiology strategies and in situ biogenic assessments.
+Frontiers in Astronomy and Space Sciences, 30.